sebasgil/short_stories/README.md

 # Initial commit

-This is a more in-depth web=based project featuring interactive short stories!
+This is a more in-depth web-based project featuring interactive short stories!